REV·WIRE

 The lag

-Even with discipline, closing the books on a residential trade shop runs ten to fourteen days.
+Even with discipline, closing the books on a residential trade shop takes real time.
 Reconciliation, A/R cleanup, accruals, payroll allocation, intercompany if there's more than one entity.
-By the time the report exists, the month being analyzed is already half over into the next one.
+By the time the report exists, the month being analyzed is already halfway into the next one.
 The "monthly" cadence is really a six-week feedback loop.

 02